PDG

 1949

-Fatal patrol accident
+Fatal accident and interruption

-Unfortunately, in the spring of 1949, the third edition was marred by a tragic accident.
-A military patrol disappeared into a crevasse on the Mont Miné glacier between ZERMATT and AROLLA, only to be found eight days later.
-The euphoria of the early days was followed by images of desolation on the news.
-The mountain regions were devastated, and the then Federal Military Department banned the event.
+Unfortunately, in the spring of 1949, during the third edition, a military patrol disappeared into a crevasse on the Mont Miné glacier between ZERMATT and AROLLA.
+They were only found eight days later.
+This tragic event shocked the mountain regions and led to the immediate ban of the race by the Federal Military Department.
+This ban lasted for over 30 years.

 Social wall